-- The files 'config.log' and 'src/fortran/config.log'. - If the problem is with a script such as configure or mpirun, run the script with the -echo argument (e.g., mpirun -echo -np 4 a.out). - If you are using the ch_p4 device, also send the output of sbin/tstmachines (see Section 3.3.1).
+- The files 'config.log' and 'src/fortran/config.log'. - If the problem is with a script such as configure or mpirun, run the script with the -echo argument (e.g., mpirun -echo -np 4 a.out).

 If you have more than one problem, please send them in separate messages; this simplifies our handling of problem reports.